 After the discard process, though, it was time to organize… and while we’ve made strides, we probably still have some work to do there.
 Next week, I’ll share an update on that, because it’ll for sure be completed then, and also this post is getting kind of long!

 But first, I threw out mismatched and plastic hangers in favor of [far fewer] matching black velvet hangers from Marshall’s, which made for much cleaner look.
 (You can also find them on Amazon but they’re pricier.)
-And luckily, there was a “custom,” very crooked closet organization system in our master bedroom put in by the previous owners, so that, despite not being the most attractive thing, set me up for success.
+And luckily, there was a “custom,” very crooked closet organization system in our main bedroom put in by the previous owners, so that, despite not being the most attractive thing, set me up for success.
 (Though can we just laugh at the installation job for a moment?
 Not that I could have done better!
 But it makes me crack up in the best possible way.
 I mean, at least it’s down to earth, right?!
 In our next home, I plan on investing in a professional install, but for now, this is great and I’m appreciative of my quirky, less-than-perfect closet.
 It’s so much bigger than other city closets!)

 I hung dresses on the right-hand side, stored my bags in the drawers situated the middle of the closet, hung my blazers and vests in the upper left portion, and hung my tops and sweaters in the lower right portion.
-(We have a spare closet in the master, so my seasonal coats went in there, and my winter coats stayed in the coat closet.
+(We have a spare closet in the main bedroom, so my seasonal coats went in there, and my winter coats stayed in the coat closet.
 Before, all my coats were kept in the coat closet, and it was a big, overstuffed mess!)
 The goal was to have space between the hangers, and I think I achieved that.
 Even though it’s not a Pinterest-worthy look, I can see everything, and nothing’s getting crushed or wrinkled anymore.